MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 A default `config.json.example` file is included for reference.
 Copy this file to `config.json` and modify the values as needed.

 ```
 "preferred":                                 Options for team and division preference
   "teams"                            Array   Pass an array of preferred teams.
 The first team in the list will be used as your 'favorite' team.
 Example: ["Cubs", "Brewers"]
   "divisions"                        Array   Pass an array of preferred divisions that will be rotated through in the order they are entered.
 Example: ["NL Central", "AL Central"]

 "news_ticker":                               Options for displaying a nice clock/weather/news ticker screen
   "always_display"                   Bool    Display the news ticker screen at all times (supercedes the standings setting)
   "team_offday"                      Bool    Display the news ticker when your prefered team is on an offday
   "preferred_teams"                  Bool    Include headlines from your list of preferred teams.
 Will only use the first 3 teams listed in your preferred teams
   "traderumors"                      Bool    Include headlines from mlbtraderumors.com for your list of preferred teams.
 Will only use the first 3 teams listed in your preferred teams
   "mlb_news"                         Bool    Include MLB's frontpage news
   "countdowns"                       Bool    Include various countdowns in the ticker.
   "date"                             Bool    Display today's date to start the ticker.
 This will always be enabled if no other ticker options are.
   "date_format"                      String  Display the date with a given format.
 You can check all of the date formatting options at [strftime.org](strftime.org)

 "standings":                                 Options for displaying standings for a division
   "always_display"                   Bool    Display standings for the provided preferred_divisions.
   "mlb_offday"                       Bool    Display standings for the provided preferred_divisions when there are no games on the current day.
   "team_offday"                      Bool    Display standings for the provided preferred_divisions when the preferred_teams is not playing on the current day.

 "rotation":                                  Options for rotation through the day's games
   "enabled"                          Bool    Rotate through each game of the day every 15 seconds.
   "scroll_until_finished"            Bool    If scrolling text takes longer than the rotation rate, wait to rotate until scrolling is done.
+  "avoid_scrolling_partial_messages" Bool    If scrolling text would be interrupted mid scroll by a rotation, don't start scrolling.
+Text will always be scrolled at least once.
   "only_preferred"                   Bool    Only rotate through games in your preferred_teams list.
   "rates"                            Dict    Dictionary of Floats.
 Each type of screen can use a different rotation rate.
 Valid types: "live", "pregame", "final".
                                      Float   A Float can be used to set all screen types to the same rotate rate.

   "while_preferred_team_live":               Options for rotating while your chosen preferred_teams is live
     "enabled"                        Bool    Rotation is enabled while your configured preferred_teams game is live.
     "during_inning_breaks"           Bool    Rotation is enabled while your configured preferred_teams game is live during an inning break.

 "weather":                                   Options for retrieving the weather
   "apikey"                           String  An API key is requires to use the weather service.
 You can get one for free at [Open Weather Map](https://home.openweathermap.org/users/sign_up).
   "zipcode"                          String  The zipcode/postcode for the location you wish to receive weather data
   "country"                          String  The ISO 3166 country code associated with the zipcode
   "metric_units"                     Bool    Set true for celsius and meters/s.
 Set false for fahrenheit and miles per hour.

 "time_format"                        String  Sets the preferred hour format for displaying time.
 Accepted values are "12h" or "24h" depending on which you prefer.
 "end_of_day"                         String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your pi.
 "full_team_names"                    Bool    If true and on a 64-wide board, displays the full team name on the scoreboard instead of their abbreviation.
 This config option is ignored on 32-wide boards.
 Defaults to true when on a 64-wide board.
 "scrolling_speed"                    Integer Supports an integer between 0 and 4.
 Sets how fast the scrolling text scrolls.
 "debug"                              Bool    Game and other debug data is written to your console.
 "demo_date"                          String  A date in the format YYYY-MM-DD from which to pull data to demonstrate the scoreboard.
 A value of `false` will disable demo mode.
 ```

 ### Flags